cblevins/sp22-dig-stud/schedule.md

 *[Media Project]({{site.baseurl}}/assignments/media-project) due April 19th*

 #### Thu., Apr.
 21: Music
+- Send a 2-3 sentence Slack DM to Professor Blevins with what you are planning to do for your final project.
 - Spencer Kornhaber, pop culture writer for *The Atlantic*, will be joining class to discuss how technology is shaping the music industry.
 Read the following article by Mr. Kornhaber and post 2-3 comments or questions about it (or broader questions about technology and music) on the `#readings` Slack channel.
   - Spencer Kornhaber, ["Noisy, Ugly, and Addictive: Hyperpop could become the countercultural sound of the 2020s"](https://www.theatlantic.com/magazine/archive/2021/03/hyperpop/617795/) *The Atlantic* (March 2021).